jcoleman45/6300test/Project2/D1/DesignDocument.md

 ![Class Diagram Image](Images/componentdiagram.png)

-The complexities regarding `E-Mail service`, `Credit card scanner` and `Payment-Processing Provider` services are hidden as they are not explicity implemented in this system.
+The complexities regarding `E-Mail service`, `Credit card scanner` and `Payment-Processing Provider` services are hidden as they are not explicitly implemented in this system.

 ### 2.2 Deployment Diagram

-A deployment diagram that indicates the deployment locaion of the various application components, packages & libraries is shown below.
+A deployment diagram that indicates the deployment location of the various application components, packages & libraries is shown below.
 It also describes the external services and devices used.

 ![Deployment Diagram Image](Images/deploymentdiagram.png)

 ## 3 Low-Level Design

-The main components associated with the application are desribed below
+The main components associated with the application are described below

 - Customer, Transaction and Reward classes
 	- A class diagram is specified in section 3.1 that describes the individual entities, attributes, method and their